monotech/monotech_xt-cf-mini/README.md

 001 3C0
 000 3E0

 The A8 line is provided as a solder-jumper JP3, and should change the first digit of the IDE I/O Port from 3 to 2 (so 300 becomes 200, 3C0 becomes 2C0, etc).
-This is untested at present.
+This is untested at present.\
+The blank, unlabeled pads on the back, under the EEPROM, are for a 10K resistor to pull down D7.
+It is not meant to be populated at present.